My Journey… My Purpose

 Of all the advice my mom has given me throughout my life, this was the best.
 It seems like such a simple concept to engage in a conversation with another person and truly listen to what they are saying.
 In my opinion, this is not a skill that needs to be lectured on and taught in the classroom.
 Engaging in a conversation and listening to the patient comes from within.
 It comes naturally to me because it is vital to forming the doctor-patient bond that is like no other.
 It is crucial to listen in order to properly do my job.
 As my patient, you need to be heard.
 I will be listening.

-“Do what you love, and love what you do.”
+“Do what you love, and love what you do….and you will never WORK a day in your life.”

-Let me join you in YOUR journey to an Optimal Life!!
+So, let me help you in YOUR journey to an Optimal Life!!

 ADVANCED DIAGNOSTIC TESTING